okm-8/pmt-cli/README.md

 ./bin/pmt choose variant \
-    --rolls <rolls> \         # how many times to roll the dice for each value --count <count> \         # how many values to get in the end
+    --rolls <rolls> \         # how many times to roll the dice for each value --count <count> \         # how many values to get in the end --unique \                # if the values should be unique --sort \                  # if the values should be sorted
     <value1> <value2> ...     # values to choose from
 ```